- Name: Ben Mills, Station Manager, Argyle Cattle Company

 “Most bore runners notice a huge difference in the way they conduct their daily tasks.
 Once they’ve come to use Farmbot and it’s helped them out.
 It is hard to get started however when an alert comes through which has saved a water problem they are on board for good.”
 Ben Mills

-With Farmbot’s real-time alerts and notifications, station managers are able to adapt and upskill their operations to improve efficiency and productivity.
+With Farmbot’s near real-time alerts and notifications, station managers are able to adapt and upskill their operations to improve efficiency and productivity.